Bornean bristlehead: Breeding

 Breeding behaviour is largely unknown, though an oviduct egg was described as being white with grey and brown spots and with dimensions of 31 x 25 mm.
 A sighting of two apparent females feeding a fledgling has been interpreted as suggesting communal breeding.
 Birds have also been seen in flight carrying nesting material.

 Conservation

-The main threat to the bristlehead comes from habitat destruction through logging of lowland primary forest and burning of peat swamp forest, and the species has almost certainly undergone a population decline.
-However, it also occurs in less affected forests on slopes so is classified as vulnerable.
+The Bornean bristlehead is considered vulnerable due to the rapid and ongoing deforestation in Borneo, along with burning of peat swamp forest.
+The principal habitat of the species is Borneo's lowland forests, where an estimated 2.5% is lost each year (based on reviews covering 2015–2020).
+It occurs in a number of protected areas, but some of these are also targeted by illegal logging.